Bethel Church (Jacksonville, Florida): History

 Established under co-pastors James McDonald and Ryan Frier, in 1838, Bethel Baptist is the oldest Baptist congregation in Jacksonville.
 At its inception it had only six charter members, four whites and two blacks, the latter of whom were held as slaves by white members.
 The first meetings were held at "Mother Sam's", a local plantation.
 Membership quickly grew, with most early congregants being enslaved African Americans who received day passes from their masters to attend services.

 In 1840 a dedicated meeting house was erected at Duval and Newnan streets.
-The first church building in Jacksonville, it was sold to Presbyterians in 1844.
+The first church building in Jacksonville was sold to Presbyterians in 1844.

 In 1861 the congregation built a permanent church structure in the west LaVilla neighborhood at Church and Julia streets.
 Bethel Baptist was interracial until after the American Civil War and emancipation.
 Whites decided to segregate the congregation by race.
 At this time members were already facing a split over which pastor to follow, and white congregants tried to force the blacks, now freedmen, out of the church.
 They took their case to court, but the court ruled in favor of the freedmen, who were the majority of the congregation, and ruled that they were the rightful owners of the Bethel Baptist name and property.
 In this period across the South, many black Baptists were withdrawing from white-dominated churches to set up their own outside white control.
 They soon also established regional association and eventually a national organization.

-As a result, the whites formed Tabernacle Baptist Church, which they eventually renamed as First Baptist Church.
-It is now one of the largest churches in the United States.
+As a result, the whites formed Tabernacle Baptist Church, which they eventually renamed as First Baptist Church, which used to be one of the largest Baptist churches in the United States, but has drastically declined in attendance over the last decade.